clockfort/mobile-profiles/README.md

 Install the dependencies:

-* Latest version of Haskell Platform
+* Latest version of the Haskell Platform
 * Latest version Cabal
 * Latest version of LLVM
  * Recommended, but unnecessary if you choose to compile to a non-LLVM target